bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 2. Currency symbols are lost.
 3. Formatted numbers get broken up, and the process can't be reliably reversed.
 For example,  `1,001` becomes `1 001`, and so does `1.001`!
 4. Acronyms get title-cased like any other word, so `NASA` becomes `Nasa`!
-5. Unusually capitalised words like `iPod` get title-cased like normal words too, so 'iPod' becomes `Ipod`.
+5. Unusually capitalised words like `iPad` get title-cased like normal words too, so `iPad` becomes `Ipad`.
 6. Accented words loose their accents.

 Sadly, the first three problems simply can't be solved — the information has been lost, and there's no way to get it back.

-That last three can somewhat remediated though.
-They can't be perfectly solved, but simple text replacements can get us a long way, removing most the need for manual fixes.
+But the last three, those can be remediated.
+Not perfectly, but well enough to make a real difference.

 The slug-reversing process is implemented by the function `Linkifier.utilities.extractSlug()`.
-It starts by simply reversing the slug and then applying title-case, and then it tries to fix as many of the problems as it can.
+It starts by simply reversing the slug and applying title-case, and then it tries to fix as many of the problems as it can.

 At the moment, there's just one type of fix applied, but there is another planned.

-Each instance of the `Linkifier` class contains a [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of words with strange capitalisations (`.speciallyCapitalisedWords`).
+Each instance of the `Linkifier` class contains a [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of words with unusual capitalisations (`.speciallyCapitalisedWords`).

-The `extractSlug()` function loops over this set and uses a case-insensitive regular expression to find the wrongly capitalised versions of each in the title, and replace it with the correctly capitalised version.
+The `extractSlug()` function loops over this set and uses a case-insensitive regular expression to find the wrongly capitalised versions of each, and replace it with the correctly capitalised version.

 The set gets initialised from the array `Linkifier.defaults.speciallyCapitalisedWords`, but it can be edited using Javascript's standard set manipulation functions.

-The this addresses two of our problems quite well:
+This addresses two of our problems quite well:

 1. Commonly used acronyms like `NASA` are now handled properly. **However**, some acronyms can't be fixed, for example `US` for the United States is indistinguishable from the collective noun `us`!
-2. Commonly used strangely capitalised words like `iPod` are also handled properly, though some need two enties in the set to work reliably, a singular and a plural.
-Healines are just as likely to disucss an iPhone feature as they are something affective all iPhones.
+2. Commonly used strangely capitalised words like `iPad` are also handled properly, though some need two enties in the set to work reliably — a singular and a plural.
+Healines are just as likely to disucss an iPhone feature as they are something affective all iPhones!

 The plan is to augment the list of specially capitalised words with a map of simple text replacements, this would deal with two more edge cases:

-1. Words with internal punctuation like `So-called` could be corrected with mappings like `So Called` → `so-called`
+1. Words with internal punctuation like `So-called` could be corrected with mappings like `So Called` → `So-called`
 2. Commonly used accented words could be corrected with mappings like `Cliche` → `Cliché`

 ### Title-Casing has Nuance too!